Live|work San Francisco: a lot to crab about.

 "No joking, please!
 Concentrate on your mission!
 Review your powers!
 Our foe is certain to be highly dangerous!"

-After Captain America punched Hitler‘s face in his debut to the American public, the city of New York awarded him w/ this spanking red ride.
+After Captain America punched Hitler‘s face in his debut issue, the city of New York awarded Steve Rogers this spanking red ride.

 Tony Stark's rooftop treatment of the first Avengers Mansion, modeled after the rooftop track at Fiat headquarters in Turin.